open-mmlab/mmpose/docs/en/migration.md

 ## Compatibility of MMPose 0.X

 MMPose 1.0 has been refactored extensively and addressed many legacy issues.
 Most of the code in MMPose 1.0 will not be compatible with 0.x version.

+To try our best to help you migrate your code and model, here are some major changes:

 ### Data Transformation